miles-p/mqtt_controller/README.md

 Tkinter comes pre-installed to Python, so you're good with that, but Paho-MQTT requires you to run 'pip install paho-mqtt' in Command Prompt.

 ### How to configure ###

+In the code, you will find 4 variables that you can change accordingly to the topic you want to send "ON" and "OFF" to.